jfoster17/pyfits2itk/README.md

 then calls the [pynrrd][3] module (included) to write out a [nrrd][4] file for inport into 3D programs such as Slicer3D.

+Since Slicer3D does not understand astronomy coordinates, you must preregister all cubes before converting them to nrrd.
+In addition, it is necessary to "center" all files when loading them into Slicer.

 [1]: http://astromed.iic.harvard.edu/FITS-reader
 [2]: http://www.astropy.org/
 [3]: https://github.com/mhe/pynrrd